sap-tutorials/Tutorials/tutorials/hcpdo-run-native-android-app/hcpdo-run-native-android-app.md

 10. In the `fragment_product_detail.xml` file, a few `android:layout` directives are used to control where the labels and values are shown on the page.

-    - The first two `TextView` blocks below make up the first “row” of data shown on the details page.
-The `android:layout_toRightOf` line ensures the “value” is to the right of the label.
+    - The first two `TextView` blocks below make up the first "row" of data shown on the details page.
+The `android:layout_toRightOf` line ensures the "value" is to the right of the label.
     - To control the position of each successive row, `android:layout_below` is used in the label `TextView` block and is set to the label `TextView` field above it.
 The corresponding value `TextView` block again uses `android:layout_toRightOf` directive.

     See the XML snippet below showing the layout controlling the position of the product name (first row) and unit price (second row).